NazrinUFO/VrcLovenseConnect/README.md

 - **name**: The name of the toy.
 Automatically filled on detection.
 - **protocol**: The protocol to use for toy controls (Lovense or Buttplug).
 No need to set it up if this toy has already been detected.
 - **vibrateParameter**: The Avatar Parameter to synchronize with for vibration commands.
-- **vibrateIntensity**: The intensity for vibrations (0.0 to 1.0, boolean Contacts only).
+- **vibrateIntensity**: The intensity for vibrations (0.0 to 1.0, "Constant" Contacts only).
 - **pumpParameter**: The Avatar Parameter to synchronize with for pumping/linear commands.
-- **pumpIntensity**: The intensity for pumping (0.0 to 1.0, boolean Contacts only).
+- **pumpIntensity**: The intensity for pumping (0.0 to 1.0, "Constant" Contacts only).
 - **rotateParameter**: The Avatar Parameter to synchronize with for rotation commands.
-- **rotateIntensity**: The intensity for rotations (0.0 to 1.0, boolean Contacts only).
+- **rotateIntensity**: The intensity for rotations (0.0 to 1.0, "Constant" Contacts only).

 # Avatar Setup
 ## Interaction Types
-There are two modes of interaction for VRCLovenseConnect, named "Proximity" and "Touch".
+There are two modes of interaction for VRCLovenseConnect, named "Proximity" and "Constant".

 - In "Proximity" mode, the intensity will be proportionate to the distance between the border of a Contact Sender and the center of a Contact Receiver, within its area of effect.
-- In "Touch" mode, just having a Contact Sender touch a Contact Receiver will activate your toy, with an intensity set by the config.json file.
+- In "Constant" mode, just having a Contact Sender touch a Contact Receiver will activate your toy, with an intensity set by the config.json file.

 ### "Proximity" Mode (Recommended)
 Your avatar requires a spherical Contact Receiver with the Receiver Type set as "Proximity".